Delta Burke

-Delta Burke McRaney (born July 30, 1956) is an American actress, producer and author.
+Delta Burke (born July 30, 1956) is an American actress, producer and author.
 From 1986 to 1991, she starred as Suzanne Sugarbaker in the CBS sitcom Designing Women, for which she received two Emmy Award nominations for Outstanding Lead Actress in a Comedy Series.

 Burke's other television credits include Filthy Rich (1982–83), Delta (1992–93), Women of the House (1995) and DAG (2000–01).
 She has produced and starred in made-for-TV movies, appeared in the film What Women Want (2000), and had a recurring guest role in the drama series Boston Legal (2006–07).
 She has also starred in the Broadway productions of Thoroughly Modern Millie (2003) and Steel Magnolias (2005).

 Early life and Miss Florida

 Burke was born on July 30, 1956, in Orlando, Florida to a single mother, Jean.
 Frederick Burke, an Orlando realtor, adopted her after marrying her mother.
 Burke has never met her biological father.
 She has two younger siblings, Jonathan and Jennifer.

 Burke graduated from Colonial High School in 1974 and won the senior superlative "Most Likely to Succeed."
 In 1972, she won the Miss Flame crown from the Orlando Fire Department and became Miss Flame for the state.
 In her senior year of high school, she won the Miss Florida title for 1974, and she was the youngest titleholder in pageant history.
 Burke won a talent scholarship from the Miss America Organization, allowing her to attend a two-year study program at the London Academy of Music and Dramatic Art.